ORBi provides services, not only to various departments within the University of Liège, but also to external institutions and organisations.

 Since 2014, ORBilu has been the official reference source for the generation of publication lists at the University of Luxembourg (activity reports, evaluation files, curriculum vitae).

-In 2021, the University of Mons also embarked on the ORBi adventure!
+The 4th May 2021, the University of Mons also embarked on the ORBi adventure!

 The University of Mons has had its own institutional database since 2011, and a mandatory submission policy since 2012.
 However, faced with certain limitations of the tool, the UMons expressed a wish to see it evolve to better meet the needs of the Institution and its researchers by recommending a complete interface for referencing and highlighting the publications of the University and its research.
 It was in this context and because of its expertise in open access and the development of the ORBi institutional archive that the University of Liège was contacted.